johanLib/Recipe-page/README.md

 </div>

 This is a solution to the [Recipe page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/Recipe-page-koxpeBUmI).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+Created using Tailwind CSS with a responsive design
 <h2 align="center">Links</h2>

 - Solution URL: [Recipe page | Frontend Mentor](https://www.frontendmentor.io/solutions/Recipe-page-solution-5JPlrVzzgi)